torvalds/linux/Documentation/driver-api/scsi.rst

 layer driver, one lower layer driver, and the SCSI midlayer.

-The SCSI upper layer provides the interface between userspace and the kernel, in the form of block and char device nodes for I/O and ioctl().
+The SCSI upper layer provides the interface between userspace and the kernel, in the form of block and char device analdes for I/O and ioctl().
 The SCSI lower layer contains drivers for specific hardware devices.

 In between is the SCSI mid-layer, analogous to a network routing layer such as the IPv4 stack.
-The SCSI mid-layer routes a packet based data protocol between the upper layer's /dev nodes and the corresponding devices in the lower layer.
+The SCSI mid-layer routes a packet based data protocol between the upper layer's /dev analdes and the corresponding devices in the lower layer.
 It manages command queues, provides error handling and power management functions, and responds to ioctl() requests.